All Episodes

 And we move beyond that.

-There will be desirable goals, perhaps, like prosperity or resources that they can devote to other countries.
+There are going to be desirable goals, perhaps, like prosperity or resources that they can devote to other countries.

-But the Belt and Road In initiative, of course, is dependent on not only the economic element, Dave, but also the strategic element.
+But the Belt and Road Initiative, of course, is dependent upon not only the economic element, Dave, but also the strategic element.

-But the economic is definitely secondary to the idea of gaining influence in countries around the world, from Africa to Polynesia, for example, Europe, South America, et cetera.
+But the economic is definitely secondary to the idea of gaining influence in countries around the world, from Africa to Polynesia, for example, Europe, South America, etc.

 But nothing is going to stop their aggression, right?

-Next week they're going to have a major military parade on September 3, the day after the 80th anniversary of the end of World War 2.
+Next week, they're going to have a major military parade on September 3rd, the day after the 80th anniversary of the end of World War II.

 And that military parade is significant for a couple of reasons.

-First, it's an important signal, right, about China's, the PRC's military capabilities, right, what the PRC has and what it's developing.
+First, it's an important signal about China's, the PRC's military capabilities, what the PRC has and what it's developing.

-And it's to convey to the Chinese people that the party is still in control, and Xi Jinping, despite a bunch of rumors, is still in control of the RC.
+And it's to convey to the Chinese people that the party is still in control.

-So next week is going to be a very important week, Dave, with respect to first the Shanghai Cooperation Organization meeting, then the eighty-half anniversary of the end of World War II, with the surrender documents signed on the deck of the Missoouri.
+So next week is going to be a very important week, Dave, with respect to first the Shanghai Cooperation Organization meeting, then the 80th anniversary of the end of World War II, the surrender document signed on the deck of the Missouri.

 And then, of course, Xi Jinping's military parade, which is a political weapon, right?